-Under ODOT's current access management policy, the 1999 OHP stipulates that the desired distance between an interchange ramp terminal and the first full approach (public or private) on the crossroad should be a minimum of 1,320 feet (1⁄4-mile).
+Under ODOT's current access management policy, the 1999 Oregon Highway Plan stipulates that the desired distance between an interchange ramp terminal and the first full approach (public or private) on the crossroad should be a minimum of 1,320 feet (1⁄4-mile).
 The first right-in/right-out access should be a minimum of 750 feet from the ramp terminal.
-Currently there are four (4) public approaches and one (1) private approach on the north side of the interchange and 1 private and 1 public approach on the south side within 1,320 feet of the interchange ramp terminals, as was previously documented in Figure 4-6.
+Currently, there are three (3) private and three (3) public approaches within 1,320 feet of the interchange ramp terminals, as was previously documented in Figure 4-6.